Stable-1/2 Bridges and Insurance: processes and stable processes

-then we say that it is a (strictly) stable processes with index $\a$, or a stable-$\a$ process.
+we call it a (strictly) stable process with index $\a$, or a stable-$\a$ process.
 It can be shown that for (\ref{eq:scaling}) to hold we must have $\a\in(0,2]$.
-A stable-2 process is a scaled Weiner process, and a stable-1 process is a Cauchy process.
+A stable-2 process is a scaled Wiener process.
+A stable-1 process is a Cauchy process.
+An increasing \levy process is called a subordinator.
+If $\{S_t\}$ is a stable-$\a$ subordinator, the Laplace transform of $S_t$ exists and is given by